 Full disclosure – I am a mom.
-Not a doctor, or a sports medicine expert, just someone that enjoys doing research.
-Below is what I have discovered on the safest sports to play broken down by age groups.
+Not a doctor, or a sports medicine expert; I’m just a sports parent that enjoys doing research.
+Below is what I have discovered on the safest sports for kids to play, broken down by age groups.
 But of course, be sure to check with your child’s pediatrician before sending in those registration forms.
 Have fun and stay safe!

 Sports is always a popular topic.
 Whether you enjoy watching your favorite team on TV, or you are cheering on your child from the sidelines, we are often watching some type of sporting event.

-Most parents agree that encouraging your child to try a new sport can be very beneficial.
+Most parents agree that there are many benefits of playing sports.
 Not only can it provide an additional opportunity to get exercise; but mastering new skills, forming new friendships, and learning teamwork all have their advantages.

-Nowadays, there are so many sports to choose from.
-Most people consider football, soccer, and field hockey; but there are so many more options then just the popular favorites!
+Nowadays, there are many youth sport programs and sport activities for kids to choose from.
+Most people consider youth football, youth soccer, and youth field hockey; but there are so many more options then just the popular favorites!
 Some offer team involvement, and others you can perform solo.
 Some can be played outdoors, and others are enjoyed year-round and perhaps even indoors.

 Before You Start A New Sport